The Level Control System Malfunction on a BMW comes on when there is a problem with the air suspension, and the vehicle can not raise or self-level.

 - Air supply line disconnected at the airbag

-- The owner deleted air suspension, installed coil-overs.
+- The owner deleted the air suspension and installed coil overs.